Kelony11/Snake_Game/README.md

 This was one of the games i enjoyed planning growing up.

 # KEY FEATURES 🔑
-- 🟢 Adjustable Screen: Applied a scale algorithm to dynamically update resolutions, ensuring a seamless gaming experience across various devices and screen sizes.
+- # Adjustable Screen 🟢 Applied a scale algorithm to dynamically update resolutions, ensuring a seamless gaming experience across various devices and screen sizes.
 - 🟢 Score Tracker: I used the text file to store the user's highest score and diplay it whenever the user chooses to play again, so that it the users can be able to beat their highest score.
 - 🟢 Simple and Easy-to_Understand: I created the game so that it is situatable for all age groups.
 It also uses the up-down-left-right keys on your keyboard to play.